theqa-ninja/testaholics-python-workshop/README.md

 1. begin typing `quality as`
 1. let auto-complete run and select the first result (`software assurance`)
 1. on the page, locate a hyperlink to `software testing`
+1. take a screenshot
 1. verify the URL you are on

+## Automation Scenario 2
+1. go to wikipedia's main page
+1. click the "recent changes" link
+1. click on the 3rd entry that doesn't start with `User`
+1. on the wiki page, open up the `View History` link
+1. take a screenshot
+1. grab the date of the recent entry
+1. grab the date of the 2nd entry
+1. verify the latest entry is newer than the 2nd entry
+1. verify that the most recent entry is less than 24 hours old

 ## Setup steps for Mac